 The Griff Center for Academic Engagement

-The Griff Center provides comprehensive programs, services, and resources to support student academic and career success and a transformative learning experience grounded in our Catholic, Jesuit mission.
-As a hub for academic and career advising, the center has staff ready to assist students in their academic and professional development.
+The Griff Center for Academic Engagement provides comprehensive programs, services, and resources to support student academic and career success and a transformative learning experience grounded in our Catholic, Jesuit mission.
+The Griff Center is a hub for academic advisement, career advisement, accessibility support, and has staff ready to assist students to become successful lifelong learners.

 The quality of any educational institution is determined largely by the proficiency of its faculty and the excellence of the information resources available to support the curriculum.

 The Rev. J. Clayton Murray, S.J.
-Archives & Special Collections, located in Bouwhuis Library, houses information related to the history of Canisius College.
+Archives & Special Collections, located in the library, houses information related to the history of Canisius College.
 It also holds unique materials with strengths in civil rights and social justice, Catholicism, philosophy, local history, and rare books dating to the 15th century.
 Visitors and researchers are welcome.

 The ITS Help Desk is available for walk-up assistance in the Library, by phone at 716-888-8340, or by email.

-Retention from freshman to sophomore years has been as follows for the last four years:
+Retention from freshman to sophomore years has been as follows for the last five years:

 - Class of 2015 – 82%